digideskio/a3/README.md

 # A3

+**Please note:** *I'm not actively maintaining this code.
+[Three.js](https://github.com/mrdoob/three.js/) is what you should be using for your next project.
+Happy coding!*

 A3 is a simple WebGL engine built in JavaScript.
 It's primary purpose was as a learning experience for me, but I'm sharing the source code all the same.
 You can see more information about it [on my site](http://aerotwist.com/a3/)